 Peanut Butter Frosting

-- 1/4 cup unsweetened peanut butter
+- 1/4 cup unsweetened peanut butter or sunflower seed butter for nut free

 - 1/4 cup Swerve confectioners sweetener